-leaf_input: The base64-encoded MerkleTreeLeaf structure.
+leaf_input: The base64 encoded MerkleTreeLeaf structure.

-extra_data: The base64-encoded unsigned data pertaining to the log entry.
-In the case of an X509ChainEntry, this is the "certificate_chain".
-In the case of a PrecertChainEntryV2, this is the whole "PrecertChainEntryV2".
+- extra_data: The base64 encoded unsigned data pertaining to the log entry.
+In the case of an X509ChainEntry, this is the whole "X509ChainEntry".
+In the case of a PrecertChainEntryV2, this is the whole "PrecertChainEntryV2". - sct: A base64 encoded "SignedCertificateTimestamp" for this entry.
+Note that more than one SCT may have been returned for the same entry only one of those is returned in this field.
+It may not be possible to retrieve others.